irinatomic/Enchanto_programming_lang/README.md

 Enchanto uses a set of naming conventions inspired by the enchanting world of Harry Potter.
 Here is a table summarizing the mappings:

+Rules:
+- the arithmetic operations must have a space on eiher side of them
+- all lines must end with a semicolon
+- when declaring multiple things is done with a space, not a comma
+- when declaring an array, size must be given

 | Normal | Enchanto |
 | --- | --- |
 | int | incantum |